RockefellerArchiveCenter/ux-templates/testing-overview.md

 layout: docs
 title: Usability Testing Overview
 ---

-The roles, process, and associated documentation that make up our approach to usability testing.
-This strategy is informed by Steve Krug’s book Rocket Surgery Made Easy: The Do-It-Yourself Guide to Finding and Fixing Usability Problems (2010), which emphasizes iterative and incremental tactics with a focus on early and frequent testing.

 ## Roles
 Recommended roles and associated activities to plan, conduct, and evaluate usability tests.
 Multiple roles can be filled by the same person.